 William went still.

-No one in the city knew his life well enough to say something like that.
-Not from the street.
-Not by chance.
+Nobody in the city knew his family well enough to say something like that.
+Not from a street corner.
+Not by accident.

 “Drive,” he snapped.

-Thomas obeyed, but the words stayed in the car long after the boy disappeared from view.
+But the sentence remained in the car long after the boy disappeared from view.

-That evening, the Harrison townhouse filled with people for a charity reception William had agreed to host months earlier and no longer had the will to cancel.
-Glasses clinked.
-Caterers moved silently through the rooms.
-Donors praised William’s resilience in tones polished enough to make grief sound respectable.
+That evening the Harrison townhouse filled with people for a charity reception William had agreed to host months earlier and no longer had the will to cancel.
+Glasses chimed.
+Caterers floated through the rooms.
+Donors praised resilience in tones polished enough to make grief sound elegant.

 Olivia stood beside him in a dark green dress, beautiful and absent.